CoderJo-Pro/Cpp-Array2D/README.md

 # Cpp-Array2D
 A C++ Library about 2D array template classes, grid and mathematical operations of matrices.
+## Support
+This is a library about C++ 2 dimensional array templates, the latest support is C++17
 ## About
-This is my first public repository, and it's about C++ 2 dimensional array templates.
-Since 2D array is a common usecase, and I myself also need this type of API, so I decided to create this library, welcome all of you to improve this as you like.
+Since 2D array is a common usecase, and I myself also need this type of API, so I decided to create this library.

+This is my first public repository, welcome all of you to improve this as you like.
+Cheers!
 ## Content Overview
 In this Library, A grid template class is considered:
 ```c++